jupyter-xeus/xeus-lua/README.md

 ## Documentation

-To get started with using `xeus-lua`, check out the full documentation (once its available :-) )
+To get started with using `xeus-lua`, check out the full documentation

 http://xeus-lua.readthedocs.io